AayushGarg-1905/Flix-And-Pix/README.md

 2.Filter the movies to watch according to the genre using the explore option present in the navigation bar.

-3.Can search for a perticular movie to watch using the search option on the navigation bar.
+3.Can search for a particular movie to watch using the search option in the navigation bar.

-4.Movie recomendations are provided based on the recent searches.
+4.Movie recommendations are provided based on the recent searches.

-5.Get the movies along with their breif overview and ratings.
+5.Get the movies along with their brief overview and ratings.

-6.Happy Watching!!
+6.Happy Watching :)

-##  Discription
+##  Description
-Flix-And-Pix is a online website fetching data using API from TMDB database about information related to films along with their ratings and critical reviews.
+Flix & Pix is an online website fetching data using API from TMDB database about information related to films along with their ratings and critical reviews.

 ## Feature
--> Provides the overview and rating of the leatest movies available.
+-> Provides the overview and rating of the latest movies available.

--> It allows the new users to register and old ones to login in order to improve the recomendation system based on the recent searches.
+-> It allows the new users to register and old ones to login in order to improve the recommendation system based on the recent searches.

 ## Table Of Contents